Posted by Tammie Sarkozy in Muscle Building

 Best to take a photo of the latest running order so you have it handy.

 Times will still change again over the day (it's unpredictable how long each category runs for in any show) so keep an ear out one hour out from your scheduled time.
 This is when you need to focus and start getting ready.

 Of course, what you eat depends on your overall plan with your coach but generally, they involve low fibre, high carb, small meals.

-You'll see lots of rice cakes, peanut butter and honey (very popular choice), Gatorade, lollies and Salt and Vinegar chips (to name a few classic examples).
+You'll see lots of rice cakes, peanut butter and honey (a very popular choice), Gatorade, lollies and Salt and Vinegar chips (to name a few classic examples).

-Many federations provide a table of food which is SUPER handy (pizza, lollies, cake, mars bars).
+Many federations provide a table of food that is SUPER handy (pizza, lollies, cake, mars bars).
 However, always take your own because it is NOT a good idea to rely on anyone else on your big day.
-Be over prepared.
+Be over-prepared.

-Also, keep your will-power strong, eat what you're told, don't go snacking on the provided food just coz it’s there (another mistake I made first show... yep, I learnt everything the hard way).
+Also, keep your willpower strong, eat what you're told, don't go snacking on the provided food just coz it’s there (another mistake I made at my first show... yep, I learnt everything the hard way).

 Your physique is hopefully in its best condition.
 It's lean and you can see every single muscle without a drop of fat.
 Your skin is almost transparent you are so conditioned.
 But those muscles are flat.
 They haven't had a decent hit of carbs in quite some time so... it’s time to 'pump up'!

 It’s time to inject some of that precious glycogen into the body.
 Combine the carbs with some push-ups and high rep work and BOOM.
 Watch those muscles EXPLODE!